juce-framework/JUCE-tutorials/markdown/tutorial_undo_manager_value_tree.md

+---
+title: Using an UndoManager with a ValueTree
+---
 # Tutorial: Using an UndoManager with a ValueTree

 Implement undo/redo actions in your applications.
 Easily restore previous intermediate states with [UndoableAction](https://docs.juce.com/master/classUndoableAction.html "Used by the UndoManager class to store an action which can be done and undone.") objects and learn how to group undoable actions into transactions.